AguaClara/Textbook/Flocculation/Floc_Model.rst

  - The first component is long range transport when the particles are far apart with a separation distance that is proportional to the average distance between particles.
  - The second component is the short range transport at length scales less than the average particle separation distance to the final collision

+The AguaClara flocculation model assumes a relatively high velocity and long distance random walk clearing a volume of fluid equal to the volume occupied by a single particle.
+This is followed by a slow, short, straight walk toward a collision.
 The insight that the long range transport is the rate limiting step will be used to estimate the time required for particle collisions.

 Key understanding: Primary particles can't attach to large flocs during Flocculation
 ------------------------------------------------------------------------------------